 1) Decide to quit blaming.

-Every person that has ever achieved anything of worth had plenty of reasons to fail.
+Every person who has achieved anything of worth has plenty of reasons to fail.

 Winston Churchill not only flip-flopped on issues, he totally changed political parties twice.

-His own choices could have prevented his becoming the Prime Minister of Britain during the crucial years of World War II.
+His choices could have prevented him from becoming Britain’s Prime Minister during the crucial years of World War II.

-He could have blamed his mostly absentee parents.
+He could have blamed his mostly absent parents.

-He could have blamed members of Parliament, or the King, or any number of things.
+He could have even blamed members of Parliament, the King, or many things.

 But he did not.

-He chose to rise above the circumstances to thrive and fulfill his destiny.
+He rose above the circumstances to thrive and fulfill his destiny.

-Many will blame their gender or race or culture or lack of resources.
+Many blame their gender, race, culture, or lack of resources.

 However, for everyone that uses those excuses, I have seen someone overcome those challenges in nearly every age of history to succeed.